 Depending on the type of bus, there may be several negligent parties in a bus accident.
 The bus driver is a common responsible party.
 Often times bus drivers don’t pay attention to the road, or they simply exercise poor judgment.
 This can lead to collisions with passenger vehicles, pedestrians, cyclists, or objects near the roadway.

 In some instances, a plaintiff can seek to hold the bus operator responsible for an accident.
-One avenue to holding the operator liable is proving the bus driver was negligent in the course and scope of their employment with the operator.
+One avenue to holding the operator liable is proving the Austin bus driver was negligent in the course and scope of their employment with the operator.
 Another avenue to recover from the operator is to prove the operator did not perform due diligence when hiring the driver, such as failing to examine the bus driver’s background and accident history.
 Yet another way to hold an operator liable is to prove that the bus was not properly maintained.
 Operators can get sloppy and fail to keep their buses in good mechanical condition.
 A plaintiff may discover a history of poor upkeep by reviewing maintenance records and can then use them as proof of negligent conduct.

 Government-operated buses present their own set of legal issues.
-In addition to local rules and ordinances, the Texas Tort Claims Act applies to government-operated buses.
+In addition to local rules and ordinances, the Texas Tort Claims Act applies to City-of-Austin-operated buses.
 This legislation governs the process of bringing a negligence claim against a government actor.
 For purposes of bus incidents, the Act imposes limits on personal injury recovery and defines the scope of liability.

 If you have been injured in a bus incident, you may be able to recover compensation for your medical bills, lost wages, pain and suffering, and mental anguish.
 It may be necessary to assert multiple legal claims against multiple parties.
-Our experienced Austin Bus Accident Attorneys can help you pursue a bus injury claim and diligently advocate on your behalf.
+Our experienced Austin bus accident attorneys can help you pursue a bus injury claim and diligently advocate on your behalf.

 Bus accidents can be complicated, and protecting your rights requires you to make educated decisions.
 By consulting with a bus accident injury lawyer, you can begin to develop a strategy for holding the responsible parties accountable and maximizing your recovery.
-Our bus accident attorneys know how to help you understand your rights and legal options, so you can put yourself in the best position possible to be compensate for your losses.
+Our Austin bus accident attorneys know how to help you understand your rights and legal options, so you can put yourself in the best position possible to be compensate for your losses.

 Our bus accident lawyers know that each case must be evaluated on its own merits.
 Bus accident cases are complicated, and often involve complex transactions between number individuals and companies, which must be understood to maximize your bus accident injury settlement.
 But here are the factors that typically come into play: